MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-tiered-data.md

       cd .\SDDemo\
       ```

 3. Run the deployment.
 Provide credentials and resource names where needed.
-HA refers to the Azure Stack where the HA cluster will be deployed, and DR to the Azure Stack where the DR cluster will be deployed.
+HA refers to the Azure Stack Hub where the HA cluster will be deployed, and DR to the Azure Stack Hub where the DR cluster will be deployed.

       ```powershell
       .\DeploySolution-Azure-AzureStack.ps1 `